Lethat-Dosage656/Lethat-Dosage656/README.md

 - 👋 Hi, I’m @Lethat-Dosage656
-- 👀 I’m interested in ...Azure active directory
+- 👀 I’m interested in ...developing games making websites and anything to do with cloud managment
-- 🌱 I’m currently learning ...
-Pycharm
+- 🌱 I’m currently learning ... bash,cli,jason,python,ruby,virtual studio
-- 💞️ I’m looking to collaborate on ...Azure,Linux kali
+- 💞️ I’m looking to collaborate on ...AWS system management and cloud computing
 - 📫 How to reach me ...@mention Lethal-dosage656

 <!---